 - Start planning two years in advance and make a list of must have things to take.
 Set deadlines for every stage of the process.

 - Check the Camporee website before you go and decide on honors that pathfinders want to do.
-Some require fees and you will need to send money with them.
+Some require fees and you will need to send money with your child.
 Register early if necessary.
 Find out where the honors will be taught.

 - Make sure that your club has quality tents that hold up well, with wind and water.
 Pathfinders also need to be prepared with quality equipment.
 Make an equipment checklist for your club as well as your pathfinder.
 Make sure your tent, sleeping bag, etc. are all updated & in good condition for cold nights.